appml/nano/index.md

 termfloat|neutriNote#launch com.termux.window
 ```

-Hop from note to note directly in the editor:
+Open a note directly from the current note with this:

 ```
-# Usage: jump directly from one note to another by creating a funnel.
+# Usage: jump directly from one note to another by creating a "funnel."

 hop|neutriNote#funnel
 ```

-Search entire repo for selected terms in the editor like this:
+Quickly sift through the entire repo for a selected term:

 ```
 # Usage: select "fetch some_text_string" and expand to look up some_text_string throughout the repo.